Deconstruct: 365 by Whole Foods

 The name itself does the work it needs to do.
 In its new incarnation, 365 doesn’t literally say “Everyday Value,” but the metaphor is there and it’s obvious to anyone who has spent time in a Whole Foods.
 The target audience seems to be the occasional Whole Foods shopper who can’t afford to fill a cart or rely on the chain for basics.
 This name promises to be a place to do just that, attempting to shake the derisive “Whole Paycheck” moniker in the process.

-There’s a sense of reliability and constancy in the name (open year-round), as well as an allusion to “natural” food, helped by the store brand’s changing-of-the-seasons logo.
+There’s a sense of reliability and constancy in the name (open year-round), as well as an allusion to “natural” food, helped by the store brand’s.
 But these are tenuous associations, and they’re only there because of previous branding efforts by Whole Foods.
 In this respect, 365 is something of an empty vessel name.
 It could easily have bargain bin connotations but for the parent company’s investment.
 It’s too early to tell, but 365 looks to be a successful tightrope walk between yuppie indulgence and Val U Mart deal-making.